 The assembly line at Beneteau’s factory is a high tech operation which owes more to modern mass production techniques than traditional boatbuilding.

 It’s not your father’s motoryacht — anymore.
 Modern boat building is highly standardized, computerized, and constantly evolving.
 And none more so than at Beneteau, the world’s largest production builder.
 Once little known outside of its native France, the company now has manufacturing facilities around the globe.
+The company like this uses the best quality in compressed air products to their equipment.
+At 100 psig inlet pressure, compressed air and vortex cooling tubes from Streamtek are of great help to some manufacturing facilities that will dramatically reduce heat sinks in your enclosures, see helpful site like https://stream-tek.com/blogs/ for more info.
 Its boat-building operation, like other high-volume boat builders, owes more than a passing reference to automobile production than you might imagine.
 Henry Ford would be impressed.

 Groupe Beneteau builds nearly 8,500 boats annually among more than seven brands in 16 production and assembly facilities in four countries, including the United States.
 Approximately 4,000 are Beneteau-branded vessels: 45 percent sailboats and 55 percent powerboats.
 About 30 percent of these are sold into the U.S. market where, in sailboats alone, Beneteau commands nearly 65 percent market share.
 With numbers like these, industrialization is key.